04. B+Tree Node and Insertion

 }

-// split a oversized node into 2 so that the 2nd node always fits on a page
+// Split an oversized node into 2 nodes.
+The 2nd node always fits.

 func nodeSplit2(left BNode, right BNode, old BNode) {